University Sociology Tutors

 In-Person Sociology Tutoring

 In select cities across Canada, we offer in-person tutoring for university-level sociology courses.
-To increase your chances of securing an in-person tutor, we recommend meeting at a convenient location, such as a public library.
+To increase your chances of securing an in-person tutor, we recommend meeting at a central library.
 In-person tutoring is available in these cities: Greater Vancouver Regional District, Kelowna, Kamloops, Winnipeg, Calgary, Edmonton, Greater Toronto Area and Hamilton.

 - Tutors with a bachelor’s, master’s, or PhD in sociology